-At least once a year, Sebastian prints out his account and highlights the work-related phone calls he made.
-He makes notes on his account for the first month about who he is phoning for work - for example, his manager and clients.
+At least once a year, Ralph prints out his account and highlights the work-related phone calls he made.
+He makes notes on his account for the first month about who he is phoning for work - for example, his manager and his clients.

-Out of the 300 phone calls he has made in a 4-week period, Sebastian works out that 30 (10%) of the individual phone call expenses billed to him are for work.
-He applies that percentage to his monthly plan amount (\$49 a month).
+Out of the 300 phone calls he has made in a 4-week period, Ralph works out that 120 (40%) of the individual phone call expenses billed to him are for work and applies that percentage to his monthly plan amount (\$49 a month).

-He works out his phone calls for work purposes as follows:
+Ralph calculates his work use percentage for phone calls as follows:

-Total work phone calls ÷ total number of phone calls = work use percentage for phone calls:
+Total work phone calls ÷ total number of phone calls = work use percentage for calls

-$30 \div 300 = 0.10$ (that is 10%)
+120 ÷ 300 = 0.40 (that is 40%)

-Sebastian can claim 10% of the total bill of \$49 for each month for work purposes, that is:
+Ralph can claim 40% of the total bill of \$49 for each month for work purposes, calculated as: